Workers' Compensation

 What Is the Average Workers' Compensation Settlement?

-There is no average workers' compensation settlement because every case is unique.
+There is no average workers' compensation settlement because every claim is unique.
 If you receive a settlement, its amount will depend on a variety of factors, including the severity of your injury, the cost of your medical treatment, and the amount of time you missed from work.

 What Sets Us Apart

-High Success Rate
+• High Success Rate

 As your trusted legal advocates, we take winning seriously – and we have large settlements to show for it.

-A Team Behind You
+• A Team Behind You

 Our attorneys work together to provide dedicated, compassionate, and personalized service.

-Trial-Tested Lawyers
+• Trial-Tested Lawyers

 As experienced trial lawyers, we successfully try our own cases; we don't farm them out to other firms.

-Rooted in the Community
+• Rooted in the Community

 Like you, we're locals; we'll see you in the grocery store and at high school football games and are committed to serving our neighbors.

-Turn to Jeep, Hauck and Associates Today
+Turn to Jeep, Hauck and Associates Today for Workers' Compensation Help

 We know the people who call on our firm are hardworking and only want to be treated fairly.
 They are looking to heal from the trauma of an injury and get back to making an honest living to pay bills and provide for their families.
 Unfortunately, Illinois’s workers’ compensation system can make this difficult to do.
-In certain cases, it takes months of negotiation and litigation to get fair benefits.
+In certain situations, it takes months of negotiation and litigation to get fair benefits.

 Whatever you are facing, let us shoulder some of the burden.
 To get started, simply submit our online contact form or give us a call.
 A team member will gladly set up a convenient time for you to speak with one of our Waukegan workers’ compensation lawyers.